Classical & Roman in Limerick 2018

 The join between the Sea Peoples Heavy Infantry and medium infantry commands was next to the march - and the Chinese army were inserting two rather pointy chariots into this point of potential weakness at a rate of knots, but unfortunately they were ploughing into the Elite Heavy Foot rather than the more squishy Mediums.
 Even so, many Euro coins were appearing as hit markers, in a thinly disguised taunt at the only Englishman in the room. |

 Even when the Sea Peoples got their feet firmly onto dry land by bounding out of the marsh they were not having a great time of it.
-Inspired by the proud Celtic spirit of Mrs Doyle's candle-lighting plastic glasses, the cunningly deployed reserve Chinese cavalry (Impact-free of course) were ready and waiting to take them on frontally, giving the waterborne warriors a lovely choice between either fighting from the Marsh against foot, or being Medium Foot in The Open against Mounted.
+Like a single malt Whisky inspired by Louis Walsh's overheated pet sheep, the cunningly deployed reserve Chinese cavalry (Impact-free of course) were ready and waiting to take them on frontally, giving the waterborne warriors a lovely choice between either fighting from the Marsh against foot, or being Medium Foot in The Open against Mounted.
 Yum..

 The right flank of the Chinese army was a right load of old bullock (cart)s, as the rather hapless attempt to hold off the potent Sea Peoples chariotry with medium Swordsmen with crossbows was proving about as much use as a thirsty priests attempt to refuse Mrs Doyle's offer of a nice cup of tea.
 The chariots were very much minded just to follow Mrs Doyle's lead and go on, go on, go on, go on… |